1996–97 Los Angeles Lakers season: Regular season

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, O'Neal and Jones were both selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team; it was Jones's first ever All-Star appearance.
 However, O'Neal did not participate due to injury.
 Meanwhile, Bryant won the NBA Slam Dunk Contest.
-In addition, Bryant, Knight and Fisher were all selected for the NBA Rookie Game, as members of the Western Conference Rookie team; Bryant scored 31 points along with 8 rebounds and 2 steals, despite the Western Conference losing to the Eastern Conference, 96–91.
+In addition, Bryant, Knight and Fisher were all selected for the NBA Rookie Game, as members of the Western Conference Rookie team.
+Bryant scored 31 points along with 8 rebounds and 2 steals, despite the Western Conference losing to the Eastern Conference, 96–91.
 O'Neal also finished tied in ninth place in Most Valuable Player voting, while Jones finished tied in twelfth place in Most Improved Player voting.

-In the Western Conference First Round of the 1997 NBA playoffs, the Lakers defeated the Portland Trail Blazers in four games.
-However, in the Western Conference Semi-finals, they lost in five games to regular season MVP Karl Malone, John Stockton and the Utah Jazz.
-The Jazz would reach the NBA Finals for the first time, but would lose to the defending NBA champion Chicago Bulls in six games.

 The Lakers finished 15th in the NBA in home-game attendance, with an attendance of 697,159 at the Great Western Forum during the regular season.

-Following the season, Scott went overseas and signed with the Greek Basket League giants Panathinaikos for the 1997–98 season, while Kersey signed as a free agent with the Seattle SuperSonics, and Knight signed with the Boston Celtics.
+NBA playoffs

+In the Western Conference First Round of the 1997 NBA playoffs, the Lakers faced off against the 5th–seeded Portland Trail Blazers, a team that featured Kenny Anderson, Isaiah Rider and Clifford Robinson.
+The Lakers won the first two games over the Trail Blazers at home at the Great Western Forum, before losing Game 3 on the road, 98–90 at the Rose Garden Arena.
+The Lakers won Game 4 over the Trail Blazers on the road, 95–91 to win the series in four games.

+In the Western Conference Semi-finals, the team faced off against the top–seeded, and Midwest Division champion Utah Jazz, who were led by the trio of All-Star forward, and Most Valuable Player of the Year, Karl Malone, All-Star guard John Stockton, and Jeff Hornacek.
+The Lakers lost the first two games to the Jazz on the road at the Delta Center, but managed to win Game 3 at the Great Western Forum, 104–84.
+However, the Lakers lost the next two games, which included a Game 5 loss to the Jazz at the Delta Center, 98–93, thus losing the series in five games.

+The Jazz would advance to the NBA Finals for the first time in franchise history, but would lose to the defending NBA champion Chicago Bulls in six games in the 1997 NBA Finals.

+Notable highlights

-One notable highlight of the regular season was the Lakers holding the Dallas Mavericks to just two points in the third quarter, in an 87–80 home win on April 6, 1997.
-It was the fewest points scored in a quarter of a game in NBA history.
+One notable highlight of the regular season occurred on April 6, 1997, in a home game against the Dallas Mavericks at the Great Western Forum.
+After trailing 51–37 at halftime, the Lakers held the Mavericks to only just two points in the third quarter, outscoring them 23–2 in that quarter, and winning the game by a score of 87–80.
+The Mavericks' two points were the fewest points scored in a quarter of a game in NBA history.